rseng/jobs-updater/README.md

   url: https://my-job.org/12345
 ```

-The action will inspect the file to determine lines that are newly added (compared to the main branch)
+The action will inspect the file to determine lines that are newly added (compared to the parent commit)
 for a field of interest (e.g., the "url" attribute in a list of jobs), extract this field, and then post to a Slack channel.

 ![img/example.png](img/example.png)